AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 13. Predictive maintenance

-Sensors placed on pieces of machinery and equipment can monitor their temperature, vibration levels, speed, and operational time to generate data to preemptively notify the maintenance and engineering department when a maintenance is needed.
-This would happen before the machine goes into breakdown, thus reducing repair downtime and extending the useful life of the machine.
+Sensors placed on pieces of machinery and equipment can monitor their temperature, vibration levels, speed, and operational time to generate data to preemptively notify the maintenance and engineering department when maintenance is needed.
+This would happen before the machine goes into breakdown, thus reducing repair downtime and extending its useful life.

-In addition, the IoT data from one connected device could be compared with other pieces of equipments’ to constantly carry out facility-wide inspections.
+In addition, the IoT data from one connected device could be compared with other pieces of equipment to constantly carry out facility-wide inspections.

 Learn more about predictive maintenance.